Questions & Answers

 What information do I need to provide to have my document translated?

 The information we need in order to translate your document include: your name, phone number, and email address, the source and target language of the document, and the document itself.
+It is also important to know if you need the final file converted into a specific format so our Designer’s team can include that in the specs.
+Knowing your audience is also key for translators to ensure the final translation is perfectly adapted to your end-user.
 Contact us to get started.

 Can I request to work with the same project manager for each document I need to be translated?